fbbdev/rendirt/README.md

 [here](http://people.sc.fsu.edu/~jburkardt/data/stla/stla.html).
 They're not
 included in this repository because of size and licensing.

-# Show me the code!
+# Show me the code

 Here it comes!
 This is the bare minimum to obtain an image.
 For more details and variations look into the [examples](examples) folder.